ColoredCow/portal/docs/prerequisites.md

    - If the user is working in VSCode, possible errors may arise because of path, as may not be able to access the selected PHP version from its terminal.
 3. MAMP (Windows and MacOS)
     - If you prefer using MAMP, you can download with all the PHP version from [this link](https://www.mamp.info/en/downloads/)this link for Windows and MacOS.
-    -To use the MAMP php as main php, refer[this link](https://stackoverflow.com/questions/4262006/how-to-use-mamps-version-of-php-instead-of-the-default-on-osx) for switching into the MAMP php
+    -To use the MAMP php as main php, refer[this link](https://stackoverflow.com/questions/4262006/how-to-use-mamps-version-of-php-instead-of-the-default-on-osx) for switching into the MAMP php.
+4. After you've successfully installed, you can verify the installation using:
+   - ```sh
+      php -v
+      # output should be something like
+      # PHP 7.4.21 (cli) (built: Aug  5 2021 15:34:00) ( NTS )
+      #Copyright (c) The PHP Group
+      #Zend Engine v3.4.0, Copyright (c) Zend Technologies
+      ```

 ### 3. Composer :running: